The safety, health and wellbeing of our employees and contractors is a priority for Drax and vital to our continued success.

-In 2020, all process safety incidents with high potential were fully investigated to establish root causes and enable corrective actions to be focused on preventing reoccurrence.
-Lessons learned are shared across the Group.
+Process safety performance is reported monthly to the Executive Committee.
+All process safety incidents with high potential are routinely investigated to establish root causes and enable corrective actions to be focused on preventing reoccurrence and lessons learned are shared across the Group.

-We continue to build on our holistic wellbeing programme that is overseen by our Wellbeing Steering Committee, which reported to the SHEWLEC.
-In 2021, we will focus on four key areas: my physical health, my mental health, my social health and my financial health.
+We continue to build on our holistic wellbeing approach that is overseen by our Group HSE Committee.
+In 2021, we focused on four key areas: physical, mental, social and financial wellbeing, aiming to improve participation in our benefit and wellbeing programmes.

 We launched our Living Well newsletters to our UK and US audiences, which offers ideas and raises awareness of the rewards and benefits available to employees through our healthcare providers.
 Using key moments through the year, such as mental health awareness week, Menopause day and Movember, we featured special events, webinars and competitions with something for everyone to take away, recognising that wellbeing priorities are individual.